Is Biomass a Renewable Energy Source? - DEXMA

 In terms of the cost of fuel, biomass fuel can deliver cost savings.
 According to the Forestry Commission of England, woodfuel tends to be cheaper than fossil fuels when replacing electric, LPG, coal or heating oil.
 The average price of wood pellets is around 3.1p/kWh, which is considerably lower than mains gas at 4.9p/kWh, while electricity costs a whopping 15p/kWh.

-However, the price of wood pellets is likely to become more attractive going forward due to its relative stability.
+However, the price of wood pellets is likely to become more attractive going forward due to their relative stability.
 While gas prices have continued to rise in recent years in the UK, biomass sources are independent of the fluctuating prices of imported fuels such as gas and oil.

 Is Energy from Biomass Efficient?